Percentages agreement: Churchill's Mediterranean strategy

 During the Second World War, Winston Churchill became painfully aware that the UK had spent virtually all of its reserve capital on the war and was becoming economically dependent upon American support.
 He recognised that the Soviet Union would end up being much stronger than it was before the war, while Britain would be weaker.
 Fearing that the United States might return to isolationism after the war, leaving an economically weakened Britain to face the Soviet Union alone, he sought a preemptive agreement with Stalin that might stabilize the post-war world and tie the Soviets down in a way that was favourable to British interests.
 In this regard, Churchill was especially concerned about securing the Mediterranean within the British sphere of influence, making it clear that he did not want Communists to come to power in Italy, Greece, and Yugoslavia as he believed that Communist governments in those countries would allow the Soviet Union to establish air and naval bases in those nations, which would threaten British shipping in the Mediterranean.

 The Suez Canal and the Mediterranean Sea were key shipping routes between Britain and its colonies in Asia, especially India, together with the Dominions of Australia and New Zealand.
 It was also the main route that tankers used to carry oil from the Middle East to Britain.
-Because of the Suez Canal, Churchill and other British officials intended to keep Egypt in the British sphere of influence by continuing a military occupation of Egypt that had begun in 1882, which was envisioned in Britain as being permanent.
-For Churchill, British control of the Suez canal required British control of the Mediterranean and the Red Sea.
+Because of the Suez Canal, Churchill and other British officials intended to keep Egypt in the British sphere of influence by continuing to occupy the Suez Canal, which was envisioned in Britain as being permanent.
+For Churchill, British control of the Suez Canal required British control of the Mediterranean and the Red Sea.
 Losing control of either would cancel out the advantage of control of the Suez Canal.
 Thus, for Churchill, it was critical to ensure that the nations on the Mediterranean sea lanes, like Italy and Greece, were in the British sphere of influence after the war.
 Inconveniently for Churchill, during the war Italy, Greece, and Yugoslavia all had very large and growing Communist parties, and the most effective anti-Axis resistance fighters in those countries were also communist.